dannsam/xenko-docs/manual/game-studio/prefabs/index.md

 Prefab is a hierarchy of entities that you can add to a scene with a single drag and drop action.
 **Prefabs** help you easily manage complex **Models**, multiple **Entities** and even entire game levels.

-## Build Game Levels
+## Scale Projects
 **Prefabs** allow you to:

 * Combine several **Entities** to manage them as a single object.
 * Create game levels faster and update them on the fly.

-You can combine any **Entities** in a **Prefab**, be it a group of two simple identical trees or a combination of sprites, models, and other **Entities**.
+You can combine any **Entities** in a **Prefab**, be it a group of two simple identical trees or a combination of sprites, models, and other entities.

-**Prefabs** help you easily scale game levels and re-use complex identical objects on multiple game levels.
+**Prefabs** allow to scale your project easily and re-use complex identical objects on multiple scenes.
 Watch how **Prefabs** can help you create a whole army of knights:

 ![Creating Army with Prefabs](media/use-prefabs-compressed.gif)